MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 mem/mem.vhd.
 The postscript "cs" means "chip select".
 Note that there is no rom\_wren, because we have removed to ability for the CPU to write to the ROM.

+A default value of 0xFF has been given the colour memory.
+This means that all characters have a default colour of white on black if the CPU doesn't write to the colour memory.

 ## VGA access to the character and colour memory.
 Both the CPU and the VGA module will be accessing the character and colour memories independently of each other, and possibly simultaneously.
 This is no